asgardphp/asgard/File/README.md

 <a name="installation"></a>
 ##Installation
-**If you are using the Asgard Framework you don't need to install this library as it part of the default libraries that Asgard uses.**
+**If you are working on an Asgard project you don't need to install this library as it is already part of the standard libraries.**

-In your composer file:

-    "require": {
-        "asgard/file": "0.*"
-	}
+	composer require asgard/file 0.*

 <a name="filesystem"></a>
 ##FileSystem